dpacgopinath/dpacgopinath.github.io/index.md

 <!-- ## About Me -->
 <a id="about-me"></a>

-I am a Machine Learning Researcher in the Foundation Models team at Apple Inc. in New York City, NY.
+I am a Machine Learning Researcher in the Foundation Models (FM) team at Apple Inc., the core team training models that power [Apple Intelligence](https://machinelearning.apple.com/research/introducing-apple-foundation-models) and FM Developer API, leading several efforts in pretraining, post-training and evaluation of Large Language Models with a focus on model recipe, data quality and multilinguality.

 Previously, I was a research engineer at [Facebook AI Research](https://ai.facebook.com/) (Meta AI/FAIR), working on AI for Creativity, specifically in human motion modeling and generative modeling for character animation.
 Previously at Meta AI, I was in the Language and Translation Technologies team, where I co-developed and deployed Neural Machine Translation models for the Facebook family of apps, supporting over 7 billion translations per day.

 In the past, I've worked as a software engineer at LinkedIn, and as an intern at Facebook AI, Microsoft Research, and Amazon.

-I obtained a master's degree from Language Technologies Institute, Carnegie Mellon University, where I worked on Multimodal ML with Prof. LP Morency at the [MultiComp Lab](http://multicomp.cs.cmu.edu/), and a bachelor's degree from BITS Pilani, India.
+I have a master's degree from Language Technologies Institute, Carnegie Mellon University, where I worked on Multimodal ML with Prof. LP Morency at the [MultiComp Lab](http://multicomp.cs.cmu.edu/), and a bachelor's degree from BITS Pilani, India.

 More details about my work experience are in [my CV](DeepakGopinath_CV.pdf).
 A full list of my publications can be found [here](#publications) and on [Google Scholar](https://scholar.google.com/citations?user=-ZCV1BsAAAAJ).